RaiderHQ/ruby_raider/README.md

   raider helper [HELPER_NAME]       # Creates a new helper

   raider new [PROJECT_NAME]         # Creates a new framework based on settings picked

+  raider open_ai [REQUEST]          # Uses open AI to create a file or generate output

   raider page [PAGE_NAME]           # Creates a new page object

   raider path [PATH]                # Sets the default path for scaffolding